Laura Ingalls Wilder

 During my visit, not all of the buildings were open because it’s too expensive to keep them heated during the winter.
 However, I loved trudging through heavy snow up to the actual school house which Laura and Carrie attended and peering inside the windows.
 Through the beautiful patterns of frost on the window panes, you could see the inside of the school house and enjoy the fact that the school-related shenanigans described in Little Town on the Prairie took place in that very room.

 The town of De Smet really celebrates its connection to Laura Ingalls Wilder and hosts many Laura-inspired activities during the summer months.
-Even though I was visiting in the off season, and couldn’t see everything, it was still completely worth the drive, and in some ways, even more fun!
+Even though I was visiting in the off season, and couldn’t see everything, it was still completely worth the drive.

-This is the final stop on our South Dakota Trail!
+This is the final stop on our South Dakota Author Adventures Trail.

 Rebecca Blake Beech